Twitter Twitter

 For years, HDBaseT extenders were the gold standard for long-distance signal transmission.
 However, the arrival of HDMI 2.1 8K@60Hz/4K@120Hz has shifted the landscape.
 With bandwidth requirements jumping from 18Gbps to 48Gbps, copper-based extenders are hitting a physical bottleneck.

-If you are an integrator designing a modern boardroom, esports arena, or medical facility, you are likely facing the dilemma: Stick with bulky extenders or switch to Active Optical Cables (AOC)?
+If you are an integrator designing a modern boardroom, esports arena, or medical facility, you are likely facing the dilemma: Stick with bulky extenders or switch to Active Optical Cables (AOC).
+At the same time, many professionals researching solutions will also come across the question of HDBaseT vs HDMI—which essentially compares extending HDMI signals over category cables versus using direct HDMI connections, including advanced options like HDMI AOC.
 Here is the technical breakdown.

 HDBaseT: Most standard HDBaseT 2.0/3.0 solutions struggle with uncompressed 48Gbps.
 They often rely on DSC (Display Stream Compression) to fit the signal over CAT6a cables, which can introduce minor latency or artifacts—unacceptable for high-precision applications.